-- (3) A copy of every question and of the reply thereto deposited in accordance with this Rule shall be available at the Greffe for public inspection whenever the Greffe is open for normal business. - (4) The Greffier shall, subject to Rule 15, cause a copy of every question placed in accordance with this Rule and of the reply thereto to be sent as soon as reasonably practicable in electronic format to every Member who has furnished the Greffier with an e-mail address or, when no such address has been furnished, by such other means as shall be determined by the Greffier.
+- (3) The States' Greffier shall cause to be published within one working day, or as soon as possible thereafter, on the States' website and in such other form as he or she may determine, a copy of every question and of the reply thereto deposited in accordance with this Rule. - (4) The Greffier shall, subject to Rule 15, cause a copy of every question placed in accordance with this Rule and of the reply thereto to be sent as soon as reasonably practicable in electronic format to every Member who has furnished the Greffier with an e-mail address or, when no such address has been furnished, by such other means as shall be determined by the Greffier. - (5) The placing of a question in accordance with this Rule or the receipt of a reply thereto shall not preclude the Member who placed the question or any other Member from addressing a question on the same subject at any Meeting in accordance with Rules 11 and 12.